 In a divorce case, the assets of each party will be identified, classified, and divided, but this can be a difficult and time-consuming process.
 The goal of the court is to divide assets as fairly and equally as possible in a process called "equitable distribution."
 Our divorce lawyers in Gainesville, Florida understand the frustration and stress that can come from this process and aim to help you navigate it as smoothly as possible.

-Contact the experienced family law attorneys with the Law Office of Silverman, Mack & Associates for more information about unequal distribution to your case.
+Contact the experienced family law attorneys with Silverman and Mack, LLC for more information about unequal distribution to your case.

 Dividing Assets In A Divorce